What are the tax implications of land diversification?

 As with shoots, if woodlands are run on a commercial basis with a view to a profit, they will qualify for BPR.

 There are an increasing number of environmental schemes, where landowners can sell carbon credits, or biodiversity units.
-As this area is in its infancy, there is little guidance from HM Revenue & Customs (HMRC) on the tax impacts that these schemes can have.
-In many scheme types, APR will be lost as land is taken out of agricultural production, while there is also a risk of loss of BPR.
-The details of each scheme will need to be assessed on an individual basis to determine any tax impacts.
+As this area is in its infancy, there is limited guidance from HM Revenue & Customs (HMRC) on the tax impacts that these schemes can have, although the government confirmed in the Spring Budget 2024 that land managed under such schemes will be eligible for APR.
+The details of each scheme will need to be assessed on an individual basis to determine any tax impacts, in particular the impact on BPR (which as noted above is more valuable than APR due to being on open market value) and any Balfour planning.

 Conclusion